domoritz/tvcg-journal-typst/template/main.typ

 #figure(
   image("figs/CypressView.jpg", alt: "A view of a city with buildings peeking out of the clouds."),
   caption: "Caption",
 )
-#figure(
-  grid(columns: 2, row-gutter: 2mm, column-gutter: 1mm,
-  image("figs/CypressView.jpg", alt: "A view of a city with buildings peeking out of the clouds."), align(horizon)[#image("figs/CypressView.jpg", alt: "A view of a city with buildings peeking out of the clouds.")]),
-  caption: "Caption"
-)

 == Vector figures